Tharun177/Building-My-Own-Soc-Lab/README.md

 - Nessus is now ready to perform vulnerability scans.

 ## Testing The Lab
-### checking whether the offense tools are running
+### checking whether the defense tools are running
 ### 1. Enable OSSEC (Host-based Intrusion Detection System - HIDS):

 - Ensure OSSEC is running: